Application form and how to apply for an assessment

 What qualifications can be assessed?

-Qualifications that are equivalent to an Australian certificate IV level or higher and have been issued by a recognised educational institution may be able to be assessed under the guidelines.
-In most cases, this means qualifications from universities that are recognised by the country of origin and higher level qualifications from technical colleges.
+Overseas qualifications that compare to an Australian certificate IV level or higher and have been issued by a recognised educational institution may be able to be assessed under the guidelines.
+In most cases, this means qualifications issued by universities that are recognised by the country of origin and higher level qualifications issued by recognised technical colleges.

 A small number of overseas qualifications gained by passing examinations with a professional body can be assessed.

 You are required to submit certified copies of documents with your application.
-To have a document certified, take the original document (passport, qualification award, etc) and a copy of the document to a Justice of the Peace (JP) or Commissioner of Declarations or other authorised certifying officer.
+To have a document certified, take the original document (passport, qualification award, etc) and a copy of the document to an Australian Justice of the Peace (JP), Commissioner of Declarations or other authorised certifying officer.
 A list of certifying officers can be found on the Department of Immigration and Border Protection website.
 At no cost to you, the certifying officer will stamp and sign a photocopy or make a written statement certifying that the photocopy is a true copy of the original.
 Most major shopping centres offer a JP service.
 To locate a local JP service, you can visit the Queensland Government website.

 Translating and interpreting support